 The Car Connection Land Rover Discovery Sport Overview

 Rivals for the Disco Sport include crossovers like the Audi Q5, Mercedes-Benz GLC, and BMW X3, although none of those offer the Land Rover's third row of seats.
-A turbocharged 4-cylinder engine, a 9-speed automatic, and a Haldex all-wheel-drive system power the crossover.
+A turbo-4, a 9-speed automatic, and a Haldex all-wheel-drive system power the crossover.

 MORE: Read our 2021 Land Rover Discovery Sport review